54lihaoxin/flickr_foundation/README.md

-# FlickrFoundation
+# Flickr Foundation

-Flickr API business logic
+This is a Swift framework for Flickr API business logic.